 Seattle –> Dallas –> San Jose

 American Airlines has a lot of flights from Dallas to SJO and I used to fly this exact itinerary quite often back in 2010-2012.
-Seattle to Dallas is around 4 hours and Dallas to Costa Rica is around 4 hours so it’s very similar to flying into Houston.
-But since we live in Guanacaste now instead of San Jose, I fly with United to Houston a lot more than into Dallas.
+Seattle to Dallas is around 4 hours and Dallas to Costa Rica is around 4 hours so it’s a very comfortable flight.
+Many times, layovers are either 1.5 hours – 3 hours.

 Some Other Itineraries

-I’ve also flown Seattle to Atlanta, Atlanta to Costa Rica.
-This is a no-go for me too as I don’t like Delta and this was also very long.
-(5.5 hours first leg, 3.5 hours second leg).
+I’ve also flown Seattle to Atlanta, Atlanta to Costa Rica with Delta.
+This is a no-go for me too as this was also very long.
+(5.5 hours first leg, 3.5 hours second leg) but sometimes I can find really good prices for this itinerary.

 Prices

 Back in 2010, I paid almost $1000 for a ticket over the Christmas holiday flying into San Jose with American Airlines.
+This itinerary had a 24 hour stopover in Dallas.
+If I wanted one with a shorter layover, like 2-3 hours, the price was over $1500 USD.
 In 2016, I paid a little over $400 flying from LIR airport with Delta in the beginning of December.
-So you can see it really does depend on when you fly!
+So you can see it really does depend on when you fly and when you buy your ticket.

 The time of year like I mentioned earlier is key to finding cheap airline tickets.
-The beginning of December was relatively cheap but travel past the 21st, it jumped up to $700.
-Beginning of January after the New Year was also about the same price at $400.
-Summer months are more expensive and I would say the rough average of airline tickets flying from Seattle to Costa Rica is $500-600 now.
+The beginning of December was relatively cheap but travel past the 21st, it jumps up incredibly.
+Beginning of January after the New Year holiday sees cheaper prices, sometimes you can find really good deals for those couple weeks after the New Year.

-It also helps that airlines now have basic economy so if you pack light, you can save even more money on flights.
+If you are really on a budget, choose basic economy and pack light, you can save even more money on flights.

 Do Your Research